 Hand sanitizer is rubbed in for 20-30 seconds and allowed to dry by the friction applied to your hands via rubbing.
 Do not wipe the hand sanitizer dry or it will not work correctly.
 Read more about hand sanitizer usage by clicking here.

 Sanitize your hands between every single cat to avoid contamination.
 Wash your hands after cats that appear to be ill and after every section.
 Hand washing is recommended above hand sanitizer for confirmed cases of upper respiratory infection because calicvirus is somewhat resistant to hand sanitizer.
+I like to wash my hands every few cats even if they look healthy and when I first start cleaning for the day as an additional precaution.

 To confirm that staff would use hand sanitizer… I would place a ping pong ball on top of the units at the start of every morning.
 If the ping pong ball was not removed then I know people was not sanitizing their hands.
 I also drew an X symbol in the sink with a dry erase marker to see if people washed their hands.
 Quality assurance methods are sometimes needed to maintain a high level of excellence.